ellereeeee/blog-posts/2017-12-19 The Beginner's Guide to ReactJS part 5.md

 If we remove the `StopWatch` component from the DOM while `StopWatch` is running, we get a serious memory leak. `setInterval` will continue to run even though nothing is displayed.
 We need to clear the interval.

-To stop the memory leak, we'll use `componentWillUnmount`
+To stop the memory leak, we'll use `componentWillUnmount`:

 ```
 handleClearClick = () => {